HISTORY OF LAWRENCEBURG ROTARY

 The club established its first internet presence in 1995 and moved to its current hosting platform in 2018.
 The club Facebook page was created in 2012.
 The website was updated to incorporate Rotary's revised Visual Guidelines and updated logo in 2014-15.

 The first annual Rumble At the Crossroads Truck and Tractor Pull was scheduled in May 2004, but heavy rain forced rescheduling of the event to a later date.
 This popular one night event has grown over the years and the 2014, 2015 and 2016 Rumbles were voted "Best One Night Pull" in the midsouth by the National Tractor Pullers Association.
-The event expanded into two nights in 2017 and, after the pandemic forced cancellation in 2020, was named the "Best Two Night Pull" in 2021.
+The event expanded into two nights in 2017 and, after the pandemic forced cancellation in 2020, was named the "Best Two Night Pull" in 2021 and 2022.

 Lawrenceburg Rotary joined with clubs from across the globe to celebrate Rotary's centennial in 2005.
 To commemorate the occasion, the Rotary Centennial Garden was created which included a stone marker with time capsule buried underneath.